 The Kosovo Police (KP) has enforced guidelines and protocols against acts of harassment, intimidation, or physical attacks on journalists.
-It has also appointed a coordinator to monitor and handle all cases to ensure the safety and protection of journalists.
-Furthermore, the KP is in close cooperation with other important bodies, such as media organizations and civil society organizations, in making sure to address any incidents of harassment, intimidation, or physical attacks on journalists effectively.
+It has also appointed a coordinator to monitor and handle all cases to ensure the

-Focus group with journalists from broadcast, NGO's and online media outlets conducted by Getoarbë Mulliqi on 29.12.2023.
-Ibid.
+74 Focus group with journalists from broadcast, NGO's and online media outlets conducted by Getoarbë Mulliqi on 29.12.2023.